 To do nothing, may mean that both former partners are left open to a later claim by the other – hence it is usually best to address the financial issues promptly post-separation.

 A binding financial agreement is an agreement which covers the division of property, superannuation and if required, spousal maintenance.
-This can be a very cost and time effective method to formalise how the parties want to divide the assets.
+This can be a very cost effective and time effective method of formalising how the parties divide the assets.
 Consent orders require a more detailed assessment of the assets and the future needs of the parties.
 As a general rule, they have a higher degree of enforceability.